sleepyOwl14/proximax-bc-docs/docs/sdks/architecture.md

 ## Models

 The NEM Domain models are, usually, immutable by definition.
 The developer cannot change its attributes.
-Instead, the developers have to create new Transactions and dispatch them to NEM Blockchain via TransactionHTTP, to change the NEM Blockchain state.
+Instead, the developers have to create new Transactions and dispatch them to ProximaX Blockchain via TransactionHTTP, to change the ProximaX Blockchain state.

 ## Services